 Guidelines for Choosing the Manufacture of Your Dog’s Diet

-- the presence of a board-certified veterinary nutritionist on staff
+- Does the pet food company have a board-certified veterinary nutritionist on staff?

-There are only four companies in the US that meet these standards at this time: Royal Canin, Purina, Hill’s Science Diet, and Eukanuba.
+Only four companies in the US meet these standards at this time: Royal Canin, Purina, Hill’s Science Diet, and Eukanuba.

 Picking Your Pet’s Food